soodoku/ds/11_model_testing/model_testing.md

-### How do I check if my model works?

-* Cross-validation?
+### Testing Production Readiness of ML Products

-* Why cross-validation is not enough?
+* Why validating on the holdout set is not enough?
-	- why test data may != production data
+	- test data may != production data
 		+ data drift
 		+ sampling bias
-			* e.g., logged data for live API requests vs. training data. some API requests fail
+			* e.g., data from live API requests vs. training data --- some API requests fail
 		+ test data is but a sample and all edge cases are not included

 	- expected behavior not explicitly captured
 		+ robust to "small" changes in input
-			* also used because we don't have an oracle
-			* self-driving: weather and steering wheel angle
 		+ robust to "noise"
 		+ response to invalid inputs

+	- testing systems than model performance narrowly defined

 	- common problems with ML models
 		+ learn a shallow representation
-		+ predictions far from data
+		+ predict confidently far from the observed data
 		+ feedback loops

 * Lessons from Software Testing

-	* Offline testing vs. testing using the serving API (and infra.)

 	* Get product requirements and write tests/metrics around each
-		- e.g., fairness
+		- e.g., fairness, speed, etc.

 	* Unit tests
 		- isolate a capability that is to be tested